WebDevStudios/custom-post-type-ui/readme.txt

 = 1.3.0 =
 * Added: Legend tag support to admin UI class.
 * Added: Taxonomy slug update ability with preserved term association.
+* Added: Current theme's textdomain as output in get code textareas.

 = 1.2.1 =
 * Fixed: Undefined index notices for custom taxonomies and new fields from 1.2.0